levon-brokenponyclub/russell-publishing-workbooks-crm-integration/README.md

 ## Changelog

-### Version 1.4.5 (Unreleased)
+### Version 1.4.5
+- ✅ **Universal Gated Content Integration**: All gated content post types (not just webinars) now use ACF-driven dynamic forms for Workbooks CRM registration, with zero-edit form maintenance.
-- ✅ **Always Create Sales Leads**: The lead creation process has been updated so that a new sales lead is always created for every event registration (Ninja Forms, Media Planner, etc), even if an event ticket already exists or the person is a duplicate.
-This ensures all registrations are tracked as leads in Workbooks CRM.
+- ✅ **Always Create Sales Leads**: The lead creation process ensures a new sales lead is always created for every event/content registration (Ninja Forms, Media Planner, etc.), even for duplicates or existing tickets.
+- ✅ **ACF-Driven Form Generation**: Forms are now generated based on ACF fields attached to gated content, not hardcoded field lists.
 - ✅ **Debug Logging Enhanced**: Additional logging for lead creation, including all IDs and celebratory confirmation messages.
-- ✅ **File Structure Clarified**: Updated documentation and code comments to reflect new lead creation process.
+- ✅ **Documentation and File Structure**: Updated to reflect the new universal content gating and lead registration process.

 ### Version 1.4.4
 - Always creates sales leads on event/ticket registration (Ninja Forms & Media Planner)